 Recipe FAQ

-You could but we don’t recommend it.
+You could but I don't recommend it.
 When fruit freezes and then thaws, it releases a lot of moisture.
-This would result in a watery salsa.
-In our opinion, any salsa should be eaten as fresh as possible!
+This would result in a watery salsa after thawing.
+In my opinion, any salsa should be eaten as fresh as possible!

 - Total Time: 30 minutes